In This Article

 While the existence of a true matriarchal society is questioned, we maintain a collective curiosity around the idea.
-Cynthia Eller articulately described our fascination with ancient matriarchs in The Myth of Matriarchal Prehistory, writing, "It allowed me to imagine myself and other women as people whose biological sex did not immediately make the idea of their leadership, creativity, or autonomy either ridiculous or suspect.
+Cynthia Eller articulately described our fascination with ancient matriarchs in her book The Myth of Matriarchal Prehistory, writing, "It allowed me to imagine myself and other women as people whose biological sex did not immediately make the idea of their leadership, creativity, or autonomy either ridiculous or suspect.
 It provided a vocabulary for dreaming of utopia, and a license to claim that it was not mere fantasy, but a dream rooted in an ancient reality."
 Though Eller subscribed to a more cynical perspective while investigating ancient matriarchal societies, others suspect that it is perhaps the filters through which we understand our findings when we investigate ancient artifacts that influence our interpretations.
-Below, we take a look at matriarchal societies through the ages, from ancient times to today, examining the ways in which women ruled and continue to rule.
+Below, we take a look at matriarchal societies through the ages, from ancient times to today, and examine how women ruled and continue to rule.

-"The Nubians [have] an unusually high number of ruling queens, especially during the golden age of the Meroitic Kingdom," writes Tara L. Kneller in Neither Goddesses nor Doormats: The Role of Women in Nubia.
+"The Nubians [have] an unusually high number of ruling queens, especially during the golden age of the Meroitic Kingdom [or modern-day Sudan]," writes Tara L. Kneller in Neither Goddesses nor Doormats: The Role of Women in Nubia.
 "Although ruling queens, in themselves, may not be unusual, the portrayal of Nubian queen is exceptional."
-Kneller describes a panel on display at the 1993 exhibit Nubia: Egypt's Rival in Africa depicting a queen smiting her enemies and notes that women in Nubia exercised significant control.
-Nubian warrior queens fought for the interest of the Nubian/Kushite empire, and many Nubians worshipped the queen of all goddesses, Isis.
+Kneller describes a panel on display at the 1993 exhibit Nubia: Egypt's Rival in Africa depicting a queen smiting her enemies and notes that women in Nubia exercised significant control over society.
+Nubian warrior queens fought for the interest of the Nubian/Kushite Empire, and many Nubians worshipped the queen of all goddesses, Isis.

 Trobrianders of Papua New Guinea